LorenzoZaccagnini/improve-pwa-map-performance/README.md

-# Improve your progressive map performance
+# Improve your PWA map performance

 In this repository you will find different solution to improve your PWA performance when using Google Maps